On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Introduction

-The proof of the failure of density in the case $n\leq p<n+1$ and $\dim M\geq n+1$ is based on the following special case of Theorem \ref{T1.5}(a). \begin{proposition} Lipschitz mappings $\lip(\B^{n+1},\Heis^n)$ are not dense in $W^{1,p}(\B^{n+1},\Heis^n)$, when $n\leq p<n+1$. \end{proposition} Once this result is proved, the case of general $M$ follows from an elementary surgery argument which allows us to build mappings from $M$ to $\Heis^n$ that contain the mappings constructed in Proposition~\ref{T1} on $(n+1)$-dimensional slices.
+Once this result is proved, the case of general $M$ follows from an elementary surgery argument which allows us to build mappings from $M$ to $\Heis^n$ that contain the mappings constructed in Proposition~\ref{T1} on $(n+1)$-dimensional slices.